sentenza/PureCSV/README.md

 2,"bar
 ```

-In this example, a case class called `Event` is defined and immidiately used to read to and write from CSV.
+In this example, a case class called `Event` is defined and immediately used to read to and write from CSV.

 ## Writing to CSV ##